 Why Would I Need an Informal Probate Process in Texas?

-If you are interested in an informal family settlement agreement in Texas, you should first contact a probate attorney that can help you along the way.
-Attorney Farren Sheehan in Pflugerville has experience in Texas probate law, and he can give you more information on your settlement agreements.
-Contact Sheehan Law PLLC today to request a consultation.
+If you are interested in an informal family settlement agreement in Texas, you should first contact a probate attorney who can help you along the way.
+Attorney Farren Sheehan in Pflugerville has experience in Texas probate law, and she can give you more information on your settlement agreements.
+Contact Sheehan Law, PLLC today at (512) 640-0588 to request a consultation.